5 tips to be more timely and time-efficient with your networking

 MORE INFO

-Kirsty is a relationship-marketing expert with a track record in marketing project management; event organisation, facilitation, hosting and speaking; and networking skills training and strategy coaching.
+Kirsty James is a networking, relationship-marketing and connections expert with a track record in supporting people to ‘Connect with Purpose’.
 Kirsty specialises in effective business communication and relationship-marketing using the power of networking to enable personal and business growth and community engagement.
+Offering networking skills training, workshop facilitation, event hosting and speaking, and marketing project management.

 Recent Posts